 The Dark Day Picnic Area is located adjacent to the campground.
 The picnic area consists of 14 picnic sites, each with a picnic table and cooking grill/fire ring.
 The day use area also has 1 vault restroom, 2 water faucets, and 1 parking area.
 A trailhead for the Bullards Bar Trail is located in the picnic area parking area.
-The picnic area is situated between 10 and 40 feet above the reservoir high water line.
+The picnic area is situated between 10 and 40 ft above the reservoir high water line.

 The Dark Day Boat Launch facility is located on Dark Day Road.
-The facility has a three-lane concrete boat ramp with a 60 foot floating boat dock, 1 four-unit vault toilet, 2 picnic tables, and a parking area with 114 spaces for vehicles with trailers and 57 spaces for single vehicles.
-The existing layout at Dark Day Boat Launch is due in part to the upgrades completed by CDBAW through a grant from the CDBAW Boat Launching Facility Grant Program.
+The facility has a 3-lane concrete boat ramp with a 60-foot floating boat dock, one 4-unit vault toilet, 2 picnic tables, and a parking area with 114 spaces for vehicles with trailers and 57 spaces for single vehicles.
+The existing layout at Dark Day Boat Launch is due in part to the upgrades funded by the California

+Department of Boating and Waterways (CDBAW) Boat Launching Facility Grant Program.
 The upgrade added an additional parking area.

-Garden Point Boat-In Campground
+7.8.2.2.4 Garden Point Boat-In Campground

-The Garden Point Campground is accessed by boat only and is located on a peninsula on the north side of the reservoir at the junction between the North Yuba and Willow Creek arms of the reservoir on NFS land (6 acres).
-The campground is approximately 3.0 miles by boat from the Cottage Creek Boat Launch, and 1.5 miles from the Dark Day Boat Launch.
+The Garden Point Campground is accessed by boat only and is located on a peninsula on the north side of the reservoir at the junction between the North Yuba River and Willow Creek arms of the reservoir on NFS land (6 acres).
+The campground is approximately 3.0 mi by boat from the Cottage Creek Boat Launch, and 1.5 mi from the Dark Day Boat Launch.
 Boat-in access is preferred on the south facing shoreline.

-The campground has 16 campsites, which includes 12 single sites (maximum of six people for \$22 per night), and four double sites that have two single sites at each double site (maximum of 12 people for \$44 per night).
-The single sites consist of a picnic table, a fire ring, and Klondike stove, the double sites consist of two picnic tables, a fire ring, and Klondike stove.
+The campground has 16 campsites, which includes 12 single sites (maximum of 6 people for \$22 per night) and 4 double sites (maximum of 12 people for \$44 per night).
+The single sites consist of a picnic table, a fire ring, and Klondike stove, the double sites consist of 2 picnic tables, a fire ring, and Klondike stove.
 None of the sites are designed to be accessible to disabled persons.
-The campground has three vault restrooms and no water is available at the campground.
-The campground has a two-night minimum on weekends and three-night minimum on Memorial Day, Independence Day, and Labor Day holiday weekends.
-Reservations are available by phone but have a \$7.50 fee per site.
+The campground has 3 vault restrooms and no water is available at the campground.
+The campground has a 2-night minimum on weekends and 3-night minimum on Memorial Day, Independence Day, and Labor Day holiday weekends.
+Reservations are available by phone for a \$7.50 fee per site.

-Madrone Cove Boat-In Campground
+7.8.2.2.5 Madrone Cove Boat-In Campground

-The Madrone Cove Campground is accessed by boat only and is located along the west shore of the North Yuba River arm of the reservoir on NFS land (7 acres).
-The campground is approximately 7.5 miles by boat from the Cottage Creek Boat Launch, and 6.0 miles from the Dark Day Boat Launch.
+The Madrone Cove Campground is accessed by boat only and is located along the west shore of the North Yuba River arm of the reservoir on NFS land.
+The campground is approximately 7.5 mi by boat from the Cottage Creek Boat Launch, and 6.0 mi from the Dark Day Boat Launch.

-The campground has 10 single campsites (maximum of six people for \$22 per night).
+The campground has 10 single campsites (maximum of 6 people for \$22 per night).
 The sites consist of a picnic table, fire ring, and Klondike stove.
 None of the sites are designed to be accessible to disabled persons.
-The campground has one vault restroom and no water is available at the campground.
-The campground has a two-night minimum on weekends and three-night minimum on Memorial Day, Independence Day, and Labor Day holiday weekends.
+The campground has 1 vault restroom and no water is available at the campground.
+The campground has a 2-night minimum on weekends and 3-night minimum on Memorial Day, Independence Day, and Labor Day holiday weekends.
 Reservations are available by phone for a \$7.50 fee per site.